 61. Do you have full custody of your child (ren)?
-If no please explain the custody arrangements: No N/A Yes No Yes No If yes, explain: No 63.
+If no please explain the custody arrangements: 🗆 Yes □ N/A 62.
+Would you or any members of your household benefit from a handicapped-accessible unit? 🗆 Yes If yes, explain: □ No 63.
 Have you ever been evicted?
-If yes, explain: Yes No Yes No 63.
-Have you ever been evicted?
-If yes, explain: Yes No 63.
-Have you ever been evicted?
-If yes, explain: No - 64.
+If yes, explain: 🗆 Yes □ No 64.
 Have you filed for bankruptcy?
-If yes, explain: fes - 65.
+If yes, explain: 🗆 Yes 🗆 No 65.
 Have you ever been convicted of a felony?
-If yes, explain: No 66.
-Will your household be eligible or are you applying to receive Section 8 rental assistance in the Yes next 12 months?
-Explain: Description Notes and the second sec No 67.
-Have you ever received rental assistance?
-Yes If yes, explain: No 68.
-Has your rental assistance ever been terminated for fraud, non-payment of rent or failure to Yes recertify?
-If yes, explain: No 69.
-Will this be your only place of residence?
-Yes If no, explain: D No 70.
+If yes, explain: 🗆 Yes □ No 66.
+Will your household be eligible or are you applying to receive Section 8 rental assistance in the 🗆 Yes next 12 months?
+Explain: □ No 67.
+Have you ever received rental assistance? 🗆 Yes If yes, explain: □ No 68.
+Has your rental assistance ever been terminated for fraud, non-payment of rent or failure to 🗆 Yes recertify?
+If yes, explain: □ No 69.
+Will this be your only place of residence? 🗆 Yes If no, explain: □ No 70.
 What is the condition of your current housing?
 Standard Unsafe or Unhealthy No Indoor Plumbing/Kitchen Currently without Housing Living with Family or Friends